miminame-daisuki/nhentai-scraper/README_zh-TW.md

 ## To-do

+- Dynamically create ComicInfo.xml and config.yaml instead of loading from _templates
 - Update README
 - Output and print initial_fails when initial_try = False?
 - How to download repeats for favorites